guptakhil/show-tell/README.md

 First download the COCO training and validation datasets

 ### Execution Instruction :
-In order to execute the code
+In order to execute the code with